Azure-Samples/modern-data-warehouse-dataops/e2e_samples/dataset_versioning/README.md

         1. Cick [Debug] button to run pipeline.
     1. Use Databricks to query Delta versions
         1. Go to Azure Databricks and create a cluster.
 Remember to tick the "enable credential passthrough" check under the advanced settings if you plan to use the credential passthrough feature.
 Make sure you have access to Deltalake either with a RBAC role or Access Control List. [detailed steps](./databricks/README.md)
-        1. Create a notebook and execute these scripts below:
+        1. Create a notebook in Azure Databricks.
+Select your cluster and execute these scripts below:
             ```
             # For credential passthrough
             configs = {